Fraaxius/android_device_motorola_jeter/README.md

 Copyright (C) 2019 The LineageOS Project

-Unified device configuration for Moto G6 Play (Al/Jeter)
+Device Configuration for Moto G6 Play (Al/Jeter)
 ==================================================

 The Motorola Moto G6 Play (codenamed _"al/jeter"_) is a low range smartphone from Motorola mobility.